- Control Rooms (24)

 Impact Noise can Adversely Affect Operators

 Impact noises are sounds that pass-through structures.
-When an object contacts another object, not only does the impact create noise, it can also be a direct line for sound travel.
+When an object contacts another object, not only does the impact create noise, but it can also be a direct line for sound travel.
 Types of impact noise include equipment hum, or an operator walking across the floor.
 The floor bears the brunt of impact sounds, and all impact sound together can generate a lot of noise.
 This noise directly impacts operators in the room and on floors below.
 Preventing this transmission of noise creates a more ideal work environment for the entire operation.
 What steps has your management team taken to reduce impact noise?

 Ambient Noise Recommendations for Controls Rooms

-Other typical control room noise includes HVAC systems, vibrating plant equipment, turbines, nearby rail lines or traffic noises.
-Outdoor environmental conditions are also a factor such as wind or hail.
+Other typical control room noise includes HVAC systems, vibrating plant equipment, turbines, nearby rail lines, or traffic noises.
+Outdoor environmental conditions also factor in things such as wind or hail.
 The maximum recommended ambient noise level is 45 dB.
 In general, background noise levels should be between 30 - 35 dB.
 More importantly, the noise level for alarms needs to be louder than the ambient noise so that operators can hear them.
 Alarms should be 10 dB above the ambient noise level to a maximum of 15 dB above ambient noise.
 This is important because audible alarms should be easily detected by operators.

 There are different noise control methods you can implement according to ISO 11064.
 These main noise control categories include:

 Evans will help you consider noise control from all 3 of these categories when designing and installing your control room.
 Contact us today with any questions you may have.